Slapping (strike): As a combat sport

 In the 2020s, slapping contests began to gain popularity and attention as a combat sport via viral videos; opponents stand across from each other and exchange blows until one concedes or is knocked out.

 In 2023, UFC president Dana White attempted to popularize slapping contests via his promotion Power Slap, which also received sanctioning from the Nevada State Athletic Commission with rules patterned upon those of mixed martial arts.
-The series Power Slap: Road to the Title, which had also been delayed after White was filmed slapping his wife in response to her attacking him at a New Year's party, faced poor viewership and was cancelled by TBS after one season.
+The series Power Slap: Road to the Title, which had also been delayed after White was filmed slapping his wife at a New Year's party, faced poor viewership and was cancelled by TBS after one season.
 However, White's promotion continues to produce shows throughout the year.

 In February 2025 a slap fighting contest was to take place at the Glasgow University Union, Scotland, as part of a weight-lifting evening; it would have been the first slap fighting event in Scotland.
 It was cancelled after advice from one of the university's neuroscience researchers that it could lead to brain damage.
 Dr Willie Stewart urged the organisers not to "encourag[e] people to risk their brain health in the name of 'sport'".

 Polish strongman Artur Walczak died in 2021 after taking part in a slap fighting contest.
 In 2024, researchers at the University of Pittsburgh investigated the links between slap fighting and brain injury using video analysis and concluded that:

 more than half of the slap sequences resulted in participants exhibiting visible signs of concussion.
 By the end of their matches, nearly 40% of sequences resulted in signs of poor motor coordination, about a third of the sequences resulted in participants having a blank and vacant look, and a quarter of the sequences featured participants who were slow to get up after being brought down by a blow.
 Nearly 80% of the fighters demonstrated a visible sign of concussion at least once in the series of matches.